DirectRTX/Simple-Ad-Network/README.md

 Pending Payments - The total amount of payments you need to send out.
 Will show $0.00 except on pay day.

 Daily Traffic - The total amount of visitors that have been purchased today (today - not over the past 24 hours).
-Daily Profit -
+Daily Profit - The total amount of profit you, as the network owner have earned today (today - not over the past 24 hours).
-Daily Revenue -
+Daily Revenue -  (today - not over the past 24 hours).
-Daily CPM Rate -
+Daily CPM Rate -  (today - not over the past 24 hours).

 Total Traffic -
 Total Profit -